Frequently Asked Questions: About Being a BFT Bargaining Unit Sub

 How can teachers prearrange jobs with me?

 BFT publishes a list of all bargaining unit subs and distributes it to teachers.
 Most teachers will call you directly to prearrange the job.
 They can also prearrange teachers using the AESOP system.
+We recommend forming relationships with teachers that you like to sub for and informing them that you are requestable.

 What is the rate of pay for long-term assignments?